-- 1 In the GroupWise Administration Console, browse to and click the name of the name of the library that you want to validate. - 2 Click Maintenance > Mailbox/Library Maintenance. - 3 From the Action drop-down menu, select Analyze/Fix Library. - 4 Select from the following options:
+- 1 In the GroupWise Administration Console, browse to and click the name of the library that you want to validate. - 2 Click Maintenance > Mailbox/Library Maintenance. - 3 From the Action drop-down menu, select Analyze/Fix Library. - 4 Select from the following options: